RyanBacastow/toboggan/README.md

 #### Future
 Features to be included in the next iteration of this project include:
 1) Full query creation/integration
+2) Modularization of code and unit test creation.
+Circle CI integration.
-2) Vue.js front end user experience
+3) Vue.js front end user experience
-3) Lambda/Flask Zappa backend on AWS
+4) Lambda/Flask Zappa backend on AWS
-4) Azure setup automation
+5) Azure setup automation

 #### To begin: